steinwurf/kodo-ns3-examples/README.rst

 On Ubuntu/Debian, you need to install the following packages::

-  sudo apt-get install g++ python mercurial git-core
+  sudo apt-get install g++ python git-core

 In the following, we will clone ns-3 to the ``~/ns-3-dev`` folder and we will clone the kodo-ns3-examples to the ``~/kodo-ns3-examples`` folder.